-The Dark Arts coffee gang are not for the faint hearted.
+The Dark Arts coffee gang is not for the faint-hearted.
 Think motorbikes, leather jackets, beards, tattoos – yeah I think you’ve got the gist?
 Arguably the coolest and most outlandish coffee roaster to exist in the UK.
 Follow their Instagram for hilarious memes and tear-downs of other brands.

 With a very loyal and engaged following, there’s a reason for it.
-Their coffee is pretty delicious too so it’s worth grabbing a grab to get your morning fix.
+In addition, their coffee is pretty delicious too so it’s worth grabbing a grab to get your morning fix.

 18. Workshop Coffee

-Workshop Coffee have been a stable roaster in the London coffee scene since the early 2000’s.
-Their cafe and roastery in Farringdon was the landmark location which established their reputation in the early years, before expanding their presence throughout London.
+Workshop Coffee has been a stable roaster in the London coffee scene since the early 2000’s.
+Their cafe and roastery in Farringdon was the landmark location that established their reputation in the early years, before expanding their presence throughout London.

-What I like about Workshop Coffee is that everything they do, exudes quality.
-From the decor of their interiors, to their equipment choices and most importantly, the quality of speciality coffee they use and serve.
+Also, what I like about Workshop Coffee is that everything they do exudes quality.
+From the decor of their interiors to their equipment choices and most importantly, the quality of speciality coffee they use and serve.

 One of my favourite espresso experiences was on a Thursday afternoon, sat inside whilst the rain pouring down outside.
 I sipped on an Ethiopian Rocko Mountain Reserve whilst enjoying the warm and cosy atmosphere of their beautiful cafe.